tdunn19/dpd_mc/README.md

 Monte Carlo DPD
 ===============

-This C program uses the Metropolis Monte Carlo method and dissipative particle dynamics (DPD) to investigate quantities like energy and pressure of a system of particles.
-Future plans are to add a polymer, wall and nanopore.
+This C program uses the Metropolis Monte Carlo method and dissipative particle dynamics (DPD) to investigate conformational averages and energy profiles of a polymer in a solvent.

 Installation
 ------------